 - Core Engineering includes product design and sustenance, along with manufacturing process design and improvements.
 Offerings in this space cover hardware and VLSI design, PLM services, product sustenance, verification and validation and more. - Digital Engineering covers creating smart, intelligent, connected products and manufacturing processes that leverage digital technologies.
-Some of the packaged offerings in this space include platform engineering, cloud engineering and IT-OT integration. - Emerging Technology-led services provide packaged offerings, leveraging emerging technology areas such as Al and GenAl, 5G, digital twin and sustainability engineering. - IP-led and Solution accelerators cover propositions bundled around HCLTech's IPs and solutions addressing specific customer pain points.
+Some of the packaged offerings in this space include platform engineering, cloud engineering and IT-OT integration. - Emerging Technology-led services provide packaged offerings, leveraging emerging technology areas such as AI and GenAI, 5G, digital twin and sustainability engineering. - IP-led and Solution accelerators cover propositions bundled around HCLTech's IPs and solutions addressing specific customer pain points.
 Some examples include CARE (Connected Assets and Regulated Environment) and CloudBridge Suite.

 HCLTech ERS secured several large contracts across products, platforms and end-to-end engineering services, reflecting the high demand for our digital engineering capabilities.
-Our successful client projects include the development of GenAl solutions for integrated circuits from silicon to software for a leading technology company, significantly speeding up their shift toward the metaverse.

-(IC) aimed at driving data center transformations for a prominent hyperscaler.
+Our successful client projects include the development of GenAl solutions for integrated circuits (IC) aimed at driving data center transformations for a prominent hyperscaler.
 These efforts have reduced their reliance on merchant silicon, enabled faster market entry and resulted in an 85% decrease in total cost of ownership (TCO).
-Additionally, we engineered a virtual reality device
+Additionally, we engineered a virtual reality device from silicon to software for a leading technology company, significantly speeding up their shift toward the metaverse.